 In 1974 a group of craftspeople in the Toe River Valley found they needed an attractive local market for their creativity.
 They decided to work cooperatively to sell their crafts and establish a setting where neighbors and travelers could see their work displayed.
 The shop itself was built, in that cooperative spirit, on land owned by the Celo Community.
 Friends and neighbors pitched in to build, and in August of 1974 Toe River Crafts opened with the work of a few founding members.

-In 1977 the South Toe River swept through the valley bringing water into the shop as high as the windows!
+The craft shop has seen its share of adventures since it's opening.
+In 1977 the South Toe River flooded the valley and the shop right along with it.
 Pottery floated around the shop and the outhouse had to be retrieved from down the road.
-The bridge to 7 Mile Ridge Road was condemned and what was normally a short walk to the shop became a ten mile drive.
-But then, as now, the members banded together to clean and straighten and restore the rustic building that is a beloved fixture in the valley.
+Then, as now, the members banded together to clean and restore the beloved building that is a fixture in the valley today.

 Several of the original members are still active in the shop today, as a new generation begins to join and energize the shop.

 John V. Morgan and Rob Grenell help with the construction.
 You can still find some of John's work at the Craft Shop today!
 1974